vyokky/LLM-Brained-GUI-Agents-Survey/README.md

     - `gui-testing`: Papers that uses LLM-powered agents for GUI testing.
 It is mainly focused on the testing applications aspect.
     - `visual-assistant`: Papers, open-source projects, or products that use LLM-powered agents for visual assistance, such as voice assistants, produtized web agents, etc. It is mainly focused on the applications aspect.

+### 2. Add the paper details

-2. In the corresponding json file, add the paper details in the following format to the existing list of papers:
+In the corresponding json file, add the paper details in the following format to the existing list of papers:

 ```json
 {